 Given this dangerous mix, well-funded global and national disease surveillance systems are necessary to both track and quickly intervene at the first signs of outbreaks.
 However, as Garrett discussed in terms of the global surveillance system, and Wilson regarding the 2013 Ebola outbreak, organizations such as the World Health Organization (WHO) and the Centers for Disease Control (CDC) are ill-prepared for these tasks.
 This is because public health organizations tend to be underfunded when there appears to be less immediate threats.
 When outbreaks do occur, governments then rush in with monies to fix the problem (at a time when the surveillance and first responder infrastructures, and other resources have to be rebuilt).

-The public health cutbacks over the past three years by the Trump Administration is a good example.
-As reported in the Guardian, “There is no one in the White House tasked specifically to oversee a coordinated government-wide response in the event of a pandemic, since the post of senior director for global health security and biothreats on the national security council (NSC) was eliminated last May.”
+The public health cutbacks during the Trump Administration is a good example.
+As reported in the Guardian, “There was no one in the White House tasked specifically to oversee a coordinated government-wide response in the event of a pandemic, since the post of senior director for global health security and biothreats on the national security council (NSC) was eliminated last May.”
 Furthermore, The New York Times just documented how the delayed response to the COVID-19 pandemic by Trump unfolded (find the complete Red Dawn emails here).
 This report shows just how important federal leadership is in minimizing the impact of a pandemic.
 Voices both within and outside the administration sounded the alarm back in December.
 And, despite a pandemic plan developed in 2006 after the SARS outbreak, Trump ignored advice to implement mitigation and denied the threat, instead focusing on the economy that he saw as central to his bid for re-election.

 Surveillance is complicated and expensive since our biosphere is ever changing; we see a range of emerging infections.
 Some are bacterial, some are viral.
 This is a natural process related to mutations and changes in the world’s flora and fauna.
 As Peter Simmonds concludes in Microbiology Today, “RNA viruses (such as COVID-19) are characterized by a remarkable capacity to adapt to new environments, new selection pressures and new hosts when opportunity arises.”
 This means that whatever we do to combat them, they can adapt quickly, which is why it is so difficult to produce the annual influenza vaccine with near 100% effectiveness.